 Cascade Funeral Home of Cle Elum has been entrusted with caring for Joe’s family.
 Online condolences may be left at www.cascadefuneralhome.com

-To plant a tree in memory of Joseph Venera, please visit our tribute store.
+To send flowers to the family or plant a tree in memory of Joseph Venera, please visit our floral store.